lalrpop/lalrpop/doc/lexer_tutorial.md

 };
 ```

-The complete grammar is available in `whitespace.lalrpop`.
+The complete grammar is available in `whitespace/src/parser.lalrpop`.

 ## Where to go from here